farirpgs/fari-games/public/documents/fari-rpgs/breathless-srd.md

 This game uses mechanics based off the {name} Gasp, designed by {author} of {design studio}.
 ```

-# Declare a Truth | Gasps (Extras)
+# Adventure Frame | Gasps (Extras)

-## Introduction

-Declare a Truth is a Gasp designed by René-Pier Deshaies-Gélinas of Fari RPGs used in [Renegades](https://fari-rpgs.itch.io/renegades) that allows player more control over the narrative, but like most things Breathless, it might come at a cost.
+Adventure Frame is a Gasp designed by René-Pier Deshaies-Gélinas of Fari RPGs used in [Renegades](https://fari-rpgs.itch.io/renegades) that easily allows the creation of adventure modules for Breathless games.

-<iframe frameborder="0" src="https://itch.io/embed/1558885?linkback=true&amp;bg_color=ffffff&amp;fg_color=222222&amp;link_color=fa5c5c&amp;border_color=c9c9c9" width="100%" height="167"><a href="https://fari-rpgs.itch.io/renegades">Renegades by Fari RPGs</a></iframe>
+<iframe frameborder="0" width="100%" src="https://itch.io/embed/1558885?linkback=true&amp;bg_color=ffffff&amp;fg_color=222222&amp;link_color=fa5c5c&amp;border_color=c9c9c9" width="552" height="167"><a href="https://fari-rpgs.itch.io/renegades">Renegades by Fari RPGs</a></iframe>

 ## Rule

-When the situation is dire, or if you are looking for a way out, you can declare a new truth about the world.
-If your fact is a small truth, it just happens, but for big truths the GM adds a “but...” afterwards.

-The GM gets the final say on this, so work with them to make sure your fact works well with what has already been established.
-Once used, you'll need to "catch your breath" to declare a new truth.
+The Adventure Frame format divides the plot into many events that the player characters (PCs) will need to resolve in order to move forward with the story.
+This format gives you just enough flavor to get started while keeping things flexible for when players will do something unexpected.

+When bad rolls appear, or when you need to raise tension, introduce new complications, but if none directly matches the fiction, take a random one and adapt it to the story.
+There is no wrong way to play this, so if the players don’t follow the events to the letter, find a new way to stitch things back together later.

+### The Premise

+_{Premise short description.}_

+### 1. {Event Name}

+_{Event short description.}_

+**Goal:** {2-3 goals for the players to accomplish.}

+**Scene:** {3-5 descriptors for the GM to get a sense of the scene.}

+**Complications:** {2-3 complications for the GM to use in case something bad happens}

 > ### Designer Notes
 >
-> This simple mechanic gives players a lot of control over the story, and will encourage them to roll less often, since declaring a truth is easier than using a skill.
-In order to prevent players from becoming too reliant on this, they can only use it once per "catch your breath".
-In your game, you might want to rely on another meta-currency or require the players to be in certain situations before they can declare a new truth.
-The GM can always decide to throw bigger problems at the scene if they feel the new truth is too big, so this usually balance things out fine.
+> Adventure Frames have been designed especially for Breathless games.
+Since no plot survives an encounter with the players, Adventure Frames focus on goals, scene descriptors, and complications.
+This leaves a lot of space for the GM to change the story on the fly, and just glue things back together when necessary.

+## Attribution

+This game uses mechanics based off the Adventure Frame Gasp, designed by René-Pier Deshaies-Gélinas of Fari RPGs.

 # Crafting | Gasps (Extras)